top of page

 "I drink because I enjoy it.
 I love the process, and I value something that requires time, dedication, attention to detail, aging, hard work, and has a story to tell."

 Spirit, or liquor, is made from a grain (sometimes even fruit or veggies) that is distilled and fermented.
 Just remember, there are no technical rules.
-Still, to call something a particular type of spirit, some laws and regulations require a certain minimum percentage of a specific ingredient, and the types of barrels they must age; you will understand later in the article.
+Still, to call something a particular type of spirit, some laws, and regulations require a certain minimum percentage of a specific ingredient and the types of barrels they must age; you will understand later in the article.
 Therefore, these are the 10 spirits you need to know about and short summaries about them.

 GIN